 Check out Jennifer Ouellette's author's page on Amazon!

-Jennifer's work has appeared in the Washington Post, Slate, Smithsonian, Mental Floss, Discover, Salon, Nature, Physics Today, Symmetry, Physics World, and New Scientist, among other venues.
-She maintains a personal science-and-culture blog at Scientific American called Cocktail Party Physics, featuring her avatar altar-ego/evil twin, Jen-Luc Piquant, and is a regular contributor to Quanta, an editorially independent online publication of the Simons Foundation.
+Jennifer's work has appeared in the Washington Post, Los Angeles Times, New York Times Book Review, Slate, Smithsonian, Mental Floss, Pacific Standard, Discover, Salon, Nature, Physics Today, Symmetry, Physics World, and New Scientist, among other venues.
+She maintains a personal science-and-culture blog at Scientific American called Cocktail Party Physics, featuring her avatar altar-ego/evil twin, Jen-Luc Piquant, and has also written for Discovery News (2008-2012), NOVA's Nature of Reality blog, and Nautilus' Facts So Romantic blog.
+She is a regular contributor to Quanta, an editorially independent online publication of the Simons Foundation.

 Over the years, Jennifer has covered such varied topics as the acoustics of Mayan pyramids and New York City subways; the physics of bubbles; fractal patterns in the paintings of Jackson Pollock; the underlying science behind architectural arches; and the precarious pitfalls of pseudoscience.
 Her 1997 article on concert hall acoustics for The Industrial Physicist garnered an award in science writing from the Acoustical Society of America.
 She holds a black belt in jujitsu, and has been known to draw upon that expertise from time to time to demonstrate the fundamentals of Newtonian mechanics to the general public.
 Jennifer is married to Caltech physicist (and fellow author/blogger) Sean (M.) Carroll.